VJAI/Safe/README.md

 ### The `supported` property

 The `supported` property is an array that is used to specify the platforms that you've configured in your machine.
-If you are using Windows then you can configure only for the android platform, so the value of the `supported` property is `['android']`.
+If you are using Windows, then you can configure only for the android platform and you should update the `supported` property to `['android']`.

 ### The `platform` property